Two people holding paddles sit in a reproduction of a historic voyageur canoe alongside a dock.

 Bison du Nord

-One of the stops on the Lake Temiskaming Tour, they’re passionate about sharing their love of bison with visitors interested to learn more about this fascinating animal.
-The farm is also a popular stop for the thousands of visitors who attend the Foire gourmande de l'Abitibi-Témiscamingue et du Nord-Est ontarien, in Ville-Marie, Quebec, and earned the People’s Choice Award in 2016 with their delicious BBQ bison burger.
+The Bélanger family shares their passion for bison, a fascinating animal.
+The farm is also a popular stop for the thousands of people participating in the Foire gourmande de l'Abitibi-Témiscamingue et du Nord-Est ontarien in Ville-Marie, Quebec, and won the Prix du public in 2016 with its delicious BBQ bison burger.

 Location: 086454 Airport Road, Earlton